-We have issued a separate report to you, dated December 29, 2010, on the Authority's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters, which was based upon the audit performed in accordance with Government Auditing Standards.
+We have issued a separate report to you, dated May 21, 2013, on the Authority's internal control over financial reporting and on its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters, which was based upon the audit performed in accordance with Government Auditing Standards.
 Within that report, we noted certain matters that were considered to be significant deficiencies and material weaknesses under standards established by the American Institute of Certified Public Accountants.
-We have also issued a separate report to you, also dated December 29, 2010, on the Authority's compliance with requirements applicable to each major program and on internal control over compliance in accordance with OMB Circular A-133.
-Within that report instances of noncompliance with requirements applicable to major federal award programs were disclosed and matters that were considered significant deficiencies and material weaknesses in internal control over compliance to major federal award programs were identified.
+We have also issued a separate report to you, also dated May 21, 2013, on the Authority's compliance with requirements applicable to each major program and on internal control over compliance in accordance with OMB Circular A-133.
+Within that report instances of noncompliance with requirements applicable to major federal award programs were disclosed and matters that were considered significant deficiencies and material weaknesses in internal control over compliance with requirements applicable to major federal award programs were disclosed and matters that were considered significant deficiencies and material weaknesses in internal control over compliance with requirements applicable to major federal award programs were disclosed and matters that were considered significant deficiencies and material weaknesses in internal control over compliance with requirements applicable to major federal award programs were disclosed and matters that were considered significant deficiencies and material weaknesses in internal control over compliance with requirements applicable to major federal award programs were identified.